background image

 author photo

 Dr. Helen Millman is a glaciologist and climate scientist.
-As the Hoffmann Fellow for the Fourth Industrial Revolution, she works with Arctic Basecamp, the World Economic Forum and the University of Exeter to foster cooperation between society, science and technology in support of the poles in crisis.
+As a Hoffmann Postdoctoral Research Fellow, she works with the World Economic Forum and the University of Exeter to foster cooperation between society, science and industry to address polar climate change.

 author photo